nitayneeman/vscode-package-manager-detector/test/README.md

 Tests are kept in a dedicated root-level `test/` directory:
 - Cleaner project structure
 - Separate TypeScript configuration for tests
-- Compiled test files stay in the test directory
+- Compiled test files go to `out/test/` (not in source tree)
 - Root `package.json` is the only package manager file at root level

 ### 🔧 Test Configuration
 The `test/tsconfig.json` extends the main configuration but:
-- Compiles tests in place (not to `out/`)
+- Compiles tests to `out/test/` directory
 - Includes type definitions for Mocha and Node.js
-- Only processes files in the test directory
+- Processes test files and allows imports from `../src/`

 ## Running Tests